 I overheard a conversation by a Malaysian couple tourists to Penang asking the cafe staff what to eat in the vicinity.
 Two out of three of what he recommended were known to me — in fact, one of them was my next destination.

 After leaving Toh Soon Cafe, I took a slow stroll to Jalan Siam.
 It would be a 17 minutes’ walk if I did not lose my way but I was in no hurry.
 It was not difficult finding my way to Siam Road Char Koay Teow using Google Maps.
-But, instead of a coffee shop where I used to wait for an hour for my char kway teow to be cooked at a mobile cart-stall, I came to a shop.
-The mobile cart-stall was parked outside the shop and dishes of char kway teow were still being cooked at the stall and served to waiting customers in the shop.
+But, instead of a coffee shop where I used to wait for an hour for the char kway teow to be cooked at a mobile cart-stall, I came to a shop.
+The mobile cart-stall was parked outside the shop and dishes of char kway teow were still being cooked at the stall and served to waiting customers seated in the shop.

 I miscalculated.
 I was expecting a long queue, but there were none on a weekday at 12:30pm.
 Anyway, I was able to have a table to myself and did not wait long for my char kway teow.
-I also had a red nutmeg drink.
+I also had a red nutmeg drink — a favourite drink in Penang.
+The queue started forming after I finished my delicious meal.
+So, I was early.

 The first spot I came to was Pusat Penjaja Lebuh Cecil, or Cecil Street Food Court, known to locals as “七条路巴刹”.
 The food court had sheer numbers of food stalls and was a food haven for those who knew it.